 are moved to a "clean" pasture, the only worms that

-Fecal egg analysis is an important part of a internal parasite
+Fecal egg counting can be important part of an internal parasite

 control program.
-Primarily, a fecal analysis tells you how contaminated
+Primarily, a fecal egg count will tell you how contaminated

 your pastures are.
-Fecal analysis can also be used to make selection
+Fecal egg counts can also be used to make selection

 and culling decisions by identifying animals with both high